Criminal Justice

 General Education Requirements

-The Criminal Justice Certificate I, Law Enforcement Option, is designed to meet the needs of the student interested in becoming a law enforcement officer.
-The magnitude and changing complexity of the criminal justice system and criminal activities in our society dictate the need for criminal justice personnel that thinks critically and are empowered to make ethical decisions.
-The program includes General Education courses from the college curriculum and Criminal Justice courses focused on preparing the student to pursue entry-level or advance to supervisory positions in today’s complex law enforcement field.
+The Criminal Justice Certificate I, Law Enforcement Option, is designed to meet the needs of the student interested in law enforcement.
+The magnitude and changing complexity of the criminal justice system and criminal activities in our society dictate the need for criminal justice personnel that think critically and are empowered to make ethical decisions.
+The program provides a blend of core criminal justice classes and general education courses.
+The program prepares the student for positions in today’s complex law enforcement field and for completion of an AAS in Criminal Justice.

-The Criminal Justice Certificate I, Law Enforcement Option, is tailored to help advance careers in law enforcement.
+The Criminal Justice Certificate I, Law Enforcement Option, is tailored to support careers in the criminal justice field.

 Program Requirements